TUDelft-MUDE/workshop-iitm-draft/home.md

 # Welcome to the MUDE in Madras
 {:.no_toc}

-_View this page as a_ **Student**{: .label .label-green }
+_Workshop participants should view this page as a_ **Student**{: .label .label-green }

-MUDE in Madras is a module at the Civil Engineering and Geosciences faculty of Delft University of Technology: {{ site.tagline }}, taken by all first year students in the MSc degree programs Applied Earth Sciences (AES), Environmental Engineering (EE) and Civil Engineering (CE).
+MUDE in Madras is course for civil engineers and geoscientists that focuses not only on theory, but also using computation to solve real world problems.
+This page introduces the key components of the course.

+*This page shows the most recent announcement.
+Frequently used pages are found via the links at the top right.*

+*See [Course Info page]({{ site.baseurl }}/info) for additional information.*

 ### Most recent announcement